 After leaving Manchester University and his native north-west, Carl has lived in Cambridge since1989 and since qualifying as an architect has worked for both small and medium sized practices.

-For a period of four years, Carl and his wife had their own architectural practice, during which time he taught at Leicester de Montfort School of Architecture in the design studio.
+For a period of four years, Carl and his wife had their own architectural practice, during which time he taught at Leicester de Montfort School of Architecture.

-Carl joined Graham Handley Architects in 2013 and has been responsible for the coordination of large residential project through the production information, tender and construction processes.
+Carl joined Graham Handley Architects in 2013 and has been responsible for the coordination of large residential projects through the production information, tender and construction processes.